SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: species

-  The :py:data:`species_type` of the species to be tracked.
+  The :py:data:`name` of the species to be tracked.

 .. py:data:: every